-This recipe is gluten free, dairy free, and is compliant with the elimination diet, low acid diet, low carb/keto, low FODMAP, and paleo/autoimmune paleo (AIP) diets.
+This recipe is gluten free, dairy free, and is compliant with the elimination diet, low acid diet, low carb/keto, low FODMAP, and paleo diets.

 Fresh basil substitutions: Instead of using fresh basil, you could also swap it out for any other fresh herb or mixture of herbs.
 Here is a handy guide for making pesto without basil.

 Garlic infused olive oil substitutions: Feel free to use regular olive oil in this recipe.
-If you still want the garlic flavour though, you can add one or two fresh garlic cloves or ½ teaspoon of garlic powder.
+If you still want the garlic flavor though, you can add one or two fresh garlic cloves or ½ teaspoon of garlic powder.
+You can also use avocado oil, nut oil (walnut oil) or any other neutral oil of choice that’s liquid at room temp.

-Walnut substitutions: Instead of using walnuts, this recipe is also excellent with pecans.
+Walnut substitutions: Instead of using raw walnuts, you can make toasted walnuts to bring out more of their flavor (bake at 350 for 10 minutes until you can smell them).
+This recipe is also excellent with pecans.
 Or to make a more classic pesto, you can use pine nuts.
 This recipe would go well with any other type of nut.
 The world is your oyster!
+The nutty flavor can be anything you already have.
+No need for an additional trip to the grocery store if you can avoid it.

-Nutritional yeast substitutes: Instead of nutritional yeast, you can swap it out for vegan parmesan.
-Or if you tolerate dairy, feel free to use regular cow’s milk parmesan cheese.
+Nutritional yeast substitutes: Instead of nutritional yeast, you can swap it out for vegan parmesan or any other dairy-free cheese.
+Or if you tolerate full dairy cheese, feel free to use regular cow’s milk parmesan or pecorino cheese.

 Make this recipe lower calorie/fat: Reduce the amount of olive oil from 3/4 cup down to ¼ to ½ cup.
 If you lower the amount of olive oil though, you will likely need to use a food processor as a blender often needs more liquid to break everything down.
 You can use a spatula to scrape everything from the sides down (NOT while blending) and continue to go between pulsing and scraping until everything has broken down to the consistency you want.